infocyde/FluxSchnellWrapper/README.md

 3) run streamlit

+In the terminal type

 streamlit run app.py

 Hopefully it works!

 This is pretty basic code.
 You should be able to hack it better, I just wanted something fast, this works.

-I will probably add support for calls to the other models as well down the road.
+Why is this better than using replicate's web interface?
+- It isn't, just different
+- It saves the images locally, so you don't have to hassle with that
+- You can save prompts
+- You can switch between schnell and develop models quickly without having to reinput a prompt

 Have fun!